 - Approval: If the committee thinks that your proposed club will make a positive contribution to the student body, club status will be granted to your club.

 - Tabling: If the committee is unsure of whether or not to approve your club after reviewing the proposal, they may table the application in order to get more information about the club.
-If your application is tabled, the Clubs Director will contact you with questions about your club proposal to give you a chance to address the Clubs Committee’s questions and concerns.
+If your application is tabled, the Clubs Administrators will contact you with questions about your club proposal to give you a chance to address the Clubs Committee’s questions and concerns.

 - Rejection: If your club overlaps with existing CSU clubs, violates a CSU policy, has a narrow mandate, or is otherwise unsustainable, and your proposed club will not be granted club status.
 You will be informed of the reasons for the rejection, and you may use these concerns to further develop your original proposal and apply again after addressing the concerns brought forward by the committee.

-Please note that due to the volume of new club proposals received by the Clubs Director and the Clubs Committee, you will not receive an immediate response about your club proposal.
+Please note that due to the volume of new club proposals received by the Clubs Administrators and the Clubs Committee, you will not receive an immediate response about your club proposal.
 During the school year, the process for the approval of new clubs generally takes up to a month.